 Sometimes, burping is all it takes to stop the baby from latching and unlatching repeatedly while nursing.
 If you have a fast let-down or too much milk, your baby will gulp lots of air while nursing.

 A gassy baby is a fussy baby.
 Trapped air can cause stomachache and make the baby uncomfortable while nursing.

 The Solution for gassiness

 Burp them in between and after feeding.
 Frequent burping during feeding will ease their gas pain and keep them comfortable at the breast.
 Tummy exercise or gas drops will help relieve gas pain in infants.
-I have written an article about ways to relieve gas pain in infants.
+I have written an article about a baby screaming in a pain from gas.
 Check it out to find out effective remedies to relieve gas pain in babies.

-Check out this video to learn different massaging techniques to relieve gas pain in infant.
+Check out this video to learn different massaging techniques to relieve gas pain in infants.